This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 If you were browsing through Apple’s background options, you should be in the right window to select your own image.
 If not, follow the steps above to get to the Desktop & Screen Saver window.

-Or, go to System Preferences > Desktop and Screen Saver > Desktop.
+Or, go to System Preferences (System Settings on macOS Ventura and above) > Desktop and Screen Saver > Desktop.

 Step 2: Click The Plus Button